robindrost/docs-1/docs/web-player.md

 When you use a fixed height like this the video contents of the player will be fitted inside the available space based on the `Fit` mode configured in the Livery Portal for this stream (e.g: `CONTAIN` or `COVER` or ..).

 See also: [MDN object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit)

-## Exports

-Please refer to our [tsdocs API](https://tsdocs.dev/docs/@liveryvideo/player/modules.html) for documentation of the exports of current and past versions of the web player package.

-**Note:** When using the UMD bundle, the documented exports can be found as properties of `livery` in the global namespace, e.g: `livery.version`.

 ## Custom Controls